-The binomial naming system is a formal, internationally agreed upon set of rules for naming species of plants and animals, both extant (living) and extinct.
+The binomial naming system is a formal, internationally agreed upon set of rules for naming species of organisms, i.e., plants and animals, both living and extinct.
 The organism name is comprised of two parts: a generic name representing a genus and specific name that uniquely represents species.
 The binomial name is an essential part of Linnaean taxonomy, a rank-based classification system that groups organisms based on shared characteristics.
 There are taxonomic alternatives, however, Linnaean taxonomy remains extremely useful and has widespread acceptance.

-I've always been fascinated with plants, their scientific and common names, and the etymology of the those names.
-At the same time, ever since I was a kid, I would pick up rocks, twigs, leaves - you name it - and arrange them on the ground or on my desk, for example.
-Binomen art pieces represent a continuation of that habit.
-They are my way of honoring the plant, it's uses, and it's place in the world.
-The first binomen art piece was born in 2011 on a trip to the Galápagos Islands, where I was so taken with the mangroves.
+I've always been fascinated with plants.
+Ever since I was a kid, I have picked up nuts, twigs, leaves - you name it - and arranged them on the ground or in my bedroom.
+As an adult, I became interested in the scientific and common names of plants, as well as the etymology of those names.
+Binomen art represents a blending of childhood and adulthood interests.
+These temporary designs are my way of honoring a plant, its uses, and its place in the world.
+The first binomen art design was in 2011 in the Galápagos Islands, where I was so taken with mangrove trees.

-I find inspiration for binomen art pieces everywhere because plants are everywhere!
-Some of the binomen pieces are staged at home, in the house or yard, while others are in-situ where the plant is growing.
+I find inspiration for binomen art designs everywhere because plants are everywhere.
+Some of the designs are created at home, in the kitchen or backyard, while others are created in-situ, where the plant is growing.